Ruchip16/Summer-of-Bitcoin-Exercise/README.md

 Here, the total weight of transactions in a block must not exceed **4,000,000 weight.**
 *Assume that there is no coinbase transaction.*

-**Note** : A transaction may only appear in a block if all of its parents appear earlier in the block.
+**Note**: A transaction may only appear in a block if all of its parents appear earlier in the block.

 **To find**: Maximum total fee

-**Approach** : My Intuition behind this problem:-
+### Approach: My Intuition behind this problem:-

 After doing a lot of brainstorming, I was able to connect this given problem with the 0/1 Knapsack Problem of Dynamic Programming.